logzio/logzio-java-sender/README.md

 This sender sends logs messages to your [Logz.io](http://logz.io) account in JSON format, using non-blocking threading, bulks, and HTTPS encryption.
 Please note that this sender requires java 8 and up.

 ### Technical Information
 This appender uses [BigQueue](https://github.com/bulldog2011/bigqueue) implementation of persistent queue, so all logs are backed up to a local file system before being sent.
-Once you send a log, it will be enqueued in the buffer and 100% non-blocking.
+Once you send a log, it will be enqueued in the queue and 100% non-blocking.
 There is a background task that will handle the log shipment for you.
 This jar is an "Uber-Jar" that shades both BigQueue, Gson and Guava to avoid "dependency hell".

 ### Installation from maven
 ```xml